Lyquix/tpl_lyquix/docs/js.md

 The process is done entirely via Javascript and a dedicated PHP script that searches the user IP address in the database, avoiding any issues with cached pages.

-You must download the file `GeoLite2-City.mmdb` from http://dev.maxmind.com/geoip/geoip2/geolite2/ and save it to [`php/ip2geo`](../php/ip2geo).
+You must sign up for a free account at http://dev.maxmind.com/geoip/geoip2/geolite2/, obtain an API key, and enter it on [`php/ip2geo/config.php`](../php/ip2geo/config.dist.php).
+The system will automatically download the database and update it periodically.

 Once located, the script adds attributes to the `<body>` tag: city, subdivision, country, continent, time-zone, latitude and longitude.

-Optionally, you can enable GPS geolocation for accurate latitude and longitude.
+Optionally, you can enable GPS geolocation for accurate latitude and longitude, either automatically on page load, or on demand.
 This will show an alert/prompt to users asking for their permission to access their location.
 Bear in mind that using GPS only updates the latitude and longitude, therefore, there could be discrepancies with the location obtained from the IP address and reflected in the rest of the location info (city, state, country, etc.).

+This module includes functionality for the matching of the current location against geographic regions.
+The functions `inCircle`, `inSquare`, and `inPolygon` test a lat/lon point against regions of various shapes.
+Additionally it is possible to generate a list of regions and define what DOM elements should be show or hidden based on the current matching regions, using the function `setRegions` and adding the attribute `data-regions-display`.

 **LyqBox [`js/lib/lyqbox.js`](../js/lib/lyqbox.js)**